WEC-Sim/WDRT/doc/examples.rst

 ------------------------------------
 A short term extreme distribution is the answer to “If a device is in sea-state X for Y amount of time, what will be the largest Z observed?", where X is the environmental condition, Y the short-term period, and Z the response parameter of interest (e.g. the mooring load, bending moment).
 The short-term extreme response module provides five different methods for obtaining this distribution based on observations of the quantity of interest "Z" at the desired sea-state "X".
-These methods are described in detail in :ref:`Michelen and Coe 2015 <pubs>`
+These methods are described in detail in :ref:`Michelen and Coe 2015 <pubs>`.

 In this example the Weibull tail-fit method is used.
 The proccess of obtaiing the sort-term extreme distribution using the Weibull tail-fit method is as follows: